LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/WorkOutTracker/README.md

 Application makes simple sport result tracker with progression results report:
 - Add results up to 4 sets: Set1, Set2, Set3, Set4
 - Calculate results for each training
-- Build report of progression results
+- Report screen to review results on a Chart
+- Configure screen to change list of exersices

 ## How it implemented